-If you are in the U.K., secondwife.com is worth using.
-Otherwise, give it a pass.
+If you’re in the U.K., secondwife.com is worth using.
+Otherwise, hard pass.

 Secondwife.com is an affordable, high-demand service that does what it says on the tin but their technical execution and user experience needs to be improved.